 Following the approval of Partial Action Plan 7 and consistent with the mediated settlement, LMDC entered into agreements with the Prior Insurers and with Deutsche Bank that realized the transactions and provided for a \$45 million cap on LMDC's cost of deconstruction, demolition, and related cleaning and disposal (subject to certain exceptions).
-Specifically, a "Demolition Cap Agreement" provides, among other things, that the Prior Insurers shall pay all incremental costs above the \$45 million cap, to the extent those incremental costs are necessary to comply with the legal requirements applicable to the cleaning and removal of hazardous materials related to September 11, 2001.
+Specifically, a "Demolition Cap Agreement" provided that the Prior Insurers shall pay all incremental costs above the \$45 million cap, to the extent those incremental costs are necessary to comply with the legal requirements applicable to the cleaning and removal of hazardous materials related to September 11, 2001.
+In order to resolve a potential disagreement and allow cleaning and deconstruction to commence with the participation of the Prior Insurers, LMDC subsequently executed a "Deconstruction Funding and Settlement Agreement".
+This agreement provided that LMDC would pay the first \$50 million of the aggregate cleaning and deconstruction costs and the Prior Insurers would pay 75% of all additional costs subject to certain conditions.